Dodge Dashboard Warning Lights and Symbols

 Low Washer Fluid Indicator This light means that the windshield washer fluid level is low.
 Add windshield washer fluid to the reservoir in the engine bay.
 The windshield washer fluid reservoir has a blue top with the same symbol. |

-Low Fuel Indicator This light means that the fuel level is low.
+![]() Low Fuel Indicator This light means that the fuel level is low.
 It will remain on until fuel is added.
-This warning lets the driver know to get to a gas station before running out of fuel.
+This warning tells the driver to get to a gas station before running out of fuel.
 Driving on a low fuel level causes the fuel pump to work harder and can lead to premature wear.
-Common causes of low fuel lamp:
+Common causes of low fuel lamps:

 |